Foreign policy of the Kennedy administration: United Kingdom

 By 1960, the United Kingdom had ceased their work on a national missile system and Eisenhower offered to make the American GAM-87 Skybolt available to the British as soon as it was improved.
 The United Kingdom accepted the offer as the GAM-87 Skybolt would have ensured it a nuclear deterrent through most of the 1960s.
 By mid-1962, however, US Defense Secretary Robert McNamara had deemed the Skybolt project "excessively expensive... with serious technical flaws" and decided to cancel it.

 Due to informational mishaps, President Kennedy was not informed that McNamara's decision would have serious political consequences for Harold Macmillan's government.
 At a meeting with Macmillan, the President attempted to save the situation and offered the United Kingdom the UGM-27 Polaris in lieu of Skybolt.
 The related agreement dissatisfied French President Charles De Gaulle, who resented American preference toward Great Britain.

+Portugal

+During the Kennedy Administration, there was a shift in their stance on European colonialism, favoring support for African self-determination.
+This led to increased engagement with Angolan nationalist groups, particularly the UPA led by Holden Roberto.
+The administration also implemented a new arms policy towards Portugal in August 1961.
+They refused to supply military equipment for uses outside of NATO, effectively blocking its deployment in Africa.
+President Kennedy advised António de Oliveira Salazar, the Portuguese dictator, to reconsider Portugal's hold on its African territories.

+While eager to push their stance on Portuguese colonial policy in Angola, the U.S. couldn't overlook their strategic military base in the Azores.
+They risked antagonizing Portugal, potentially jeopardizing the base's contract renewal.
+This dispute was resolved by mid-1962, after President Kennedy listened to the arguments made by the Pentagon and proponents for European interests.
+The anti-Portuguese policies of 1961 gradually shifted towards a more pro-Portuguese position.

+Despite initial sympathies towards African rebel groups, Kennedy acknowledged the critical importance of the Azores base for U.S. national security and overseas military presence.

+Looking at United States-Portugal relations during the Kennedy era, it's clear that American dominance had its limits.
+Despite its power, the United States couldn't control events in Portugal as it wished.
+It was the American government that had to change its policies to face the challenges posed by Portugal.